skupperproject/skupper-example-redis/README.md

 kubectl apply -f ./north-crs/connector-north.yaml
 ~~~

-## Step 8: Generate a link custom resource to connect your sites
+## Step 8: Link your sites

-Explain what is going on here
+A Skupper _link_ is a channel for communication between two sites.
+Links serve as a transport for application connections.

+Creating a link requires use of a `skupper` command to generate
+a link resource (with details and a secret token) and then activating
+the link via `kubectl apply` in the appropriate namespaces.

 _**West:**_